moniquebap/MedicalCostPrediction/README.md

 Dataset obtained from [Kaggle](https://www.kaggle.com/datasets/rahulvyasm/medical-insurance-cost-prediction)

 ### Problem Statement:
-1. What are the primary factors influencing medical expenses?
+- What are the primary factors influencing medical expenses?
-2. How accurate are machine learning models in predicting medical - expenses?
+- How accurate are machine learning models in predicting medical - expenses?

-### Findings:
-1. According to the multiple regression model, being a smoker has the highest impact on charges (the charge is increased by 23899.63 compared to non-smokers).
-The number of children is shown as the second most important factor (charges increase by 451.12 per child), and BMI is third (charges increase by 327.86 per unit of BMI).
-Age also appears to be an important factor in determining insurance charges, with an increase of 254.30 per unit increase in age.
-2. In this case, the R2 score is approximately 0.74, which means that your model explains about 74% of the variability in the insurance charges.